Bylaws of the Utah Jewish Genealogical Society

 - Make all financial records available for audit prior to the last meeting of each fiscal year.

-- Be a member of the finance committee.
+- Be the chair of the finance committee.

 - The Webmaster shall: